-To enroll in the Nursing Honors track email Dr. Christina.
-B. McSherry, mcsherryc@wpunj.edu or contact Jan Pinkston, 973-720-3776, pinkstonj@wpunj.edu.
-Complete the track application and submit to the Honors College.
+To enroll in the Nursing Honors Track, contact the Director, Dr. Christina.
+B. McSherry, at 973-720-3486, mcsherryc@wpunj.edu or contact Jan Pinkston at 973-720-3776, pinkstonj@wpunj.edu.
+You must also complete the track application and submit it to the Honors College.